 Reentry to Hungary is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 The government of Hungary has imposed these measures to reduce the spread of COVID-19:

-Omio customers who travel this route most frequently depart from Budapest-Déli and arrive in Amsterdam Centraal.
+When traveling this route, Omio customers are departing most frequently from Budapest-Déli and arriving in Amsterdam Centraal.